 Hello friends!
 Welcome back to my blog site called The Watering W(h)ole.
-Half the year is almost past and I have been thinking of another topic I believe warrants our attention.
+Half the year is almost passed and I have been thinking of another topic I believe warrants our attention.
 Courage, tenacity, and persistence have been the underlying thought of this next theme I want to share with you all.

 Now, I have not totally abandoned my regularly shared health and wellness posts highlighting my transition to a healthier lifestyle but will revisit once this segment is complete.

 So what is it that you are describing?
-Before I so boldly share in depth with you the theme, let me kinda describe to you my motivation.
+Before I so boldly share in-depth with you the theme, let me kinda describe to you my motivation.
 Over the years I have often wondered about the topic concerning what it means to be a strong woman?
 Viewing strictly from an open mind I could only make a response based on observing how my mother handled life.

 Life for her was in the baby boomer age and involved raising two boys alone.
-I could only tell you that we always had a roof over our head, clothes on our back and food to eat.
+I could only tell you that we always had a roof over our head, clothes on our back, and food to eat.
 This was all I saw on the surface but never knew the depth of what she really had to endure.
 Being a woman of color, she undoubtedly had to endure social and economic barriers.